jaroslawr/notes/net/tcp.md

   segment, re-ACKing the last byte received in-order.

-- Sender monitors dup-ACKs to detect congestion and will do a *fast retransmit* after enough consecutive dup-ACKs, without waiting for the retranssmision timeout
+- Sender monitors dup-ACKs to detect congestion and will do a *fast retransmit* after three consecutive dup-ACKs, without waiting for the retranssmision timeout

 ### Flow control & congestion control basics

-For each direction of data flow in the TCP connection, there are two limits on how many bytes can be sent out and unacknowledged at any given moment, that have to be respected by the side that is sending the data:
+- For each direction of data flow in the TCP connection, there are two limits on how many bytes can be sent out and unacknowledged at any given moment, that have to should be respected by the side that is sending the data:

-- Congestion window (`cwnd`) is a limit self-imposed by the sending side to try to protect the network from overload:
+  - Congestion window (`cwnd`) attempts to protect the network from overload:

     - `cwnd` is computed and updated by the operating system of the sending side, using one of several existing congestion control algorithms

     - `cwnd` is not announced in TCP segments, it is part of the connection state in the OS of the sending side

     - (The connection state held in the OS is sometimes referred to in RFCs as the Transmission Control Block (TCB))

+  - Receive window (`rwnd`) makes sure no more data is sent than the receiver is capable of buffering:

-- Receive window (`rwnd`) is the number of bytes remaining available in the receivers necessarily finite receive buffer:
+    - `rwnd` is the number of bytes remaining available in the receivers socket buffer

-  - Sender learns `rwnd` from receiver who announces it in ACK segments
+    - `rwnd` is announced by the receiver in ACK segments

 - The overall effective window size is `W = min(rwnd, cwnd)`: sending side of the connection can send out data until that many bytes are unacknowledged ("on the wire") and then it should wait for ACKs.

-- Little's law connects the window size `W` to the maxmimum throughput possible.
+- Little's law relates the effective window size to maximum possible throughput:
-  If over some time period of observation: a) it takes `RTT` seconds on average to send a bit and get the ACK for it, b) the average number of bits in flight is `W` and c) no packet loss occurs, then by Little's law the throughput during this time period is equal to `W/RTT` bits/s.
+  If over some time period of observation: a) it takes `RTT` seconds on average to send a bit and get the ACK for it, b) the average number of bits in flight is `F` and c) no packet loss occurs, then by Little's law the throughput over this time period is `F/RTT`.
+If the window size is `W`, then in the best-case, when a full window is in flight all the time, average number of bits in flight is equal `W` and hence throughput can be at most equal to `W/RTT`.

 - It follows that for a single TCP connection to reach optimal bandwidth, the effective window `W = min(rwnd, cwnd)` needs to get at least equal to the BDP